THISDLAAIC/dlfetch/README.md

 You can install it with a command `zsh <(curl -fsSL https://raw.githubusercontent.com/huangdihd/dlfetch/master/install.sh)`
 ### 3. Enjoy it!
 Use command `dlfetch` to fetch your data anywhere!
+### 4. Uninstall dlfetch
+You can uninstall it with a command `zsh <(curl -fsSL https://raw.githubusercontent.com/huangdihd/dlfetch/master/uninstall.sh)`

 ---
 **If you like this project, please give me a star!**